If you or your partner have a stillbirth, you must register it within 21 days.

 - they're married or in a civil partnership with the child's mother

-- the other parent is a man, there's a signed declaration that he's the father
+- the other parent is a man, and there's a signed declaration that he's the father

 If the other parent is a woman

-If they're not married or in a civil partnership, the other mother can only register the stillbirth if:
+If the couple is not married or in a civil partnership, the other mother can only register the stillbirth if:

 - she jointly signs the register with the mother

 - she and the mother sign declarations (these are available from the registrar) that she is the parent

 - a court declares that she is the parent and the mother registers the stillbirth

 If the mother is unwell or dies during the stillbirth